civkit/civkit-api/Readme.md

-Setting Up PostgreSQL Database and Tables
+# Setting Up PostgreSQL Database and Tables

-Create PostgreSQL Database:
+This guide walks you through setting up a PostgreSQL database and tables to store information about orders and invoices.

+Prerequisites:

-Make sure PostgreSQL is installed on your system.
+PostgreSQL installed on your system
+Steps:

+Create a PostgreSQL Database:

-Open a terminal window and run the following command to create a new PostgreSQL database:
+Open a terminal window and run the following command to create a new database named holdinvoices:

 createdb holdinvoices

-Create Orders Table:
+Create the Orders Table:

-The orders table stores information about orders placed by customers.
-The table structure includes columns such as order_id, customer_id, order_details, amount_msat, currency, payment_method, status, and created_at.
+The orders table stores details about customer orders.
+It includes columns for order ID, customer ID, order details, amount (in milli-satoshis), currency, payment method, status, and creation timestamp.

+'''
 CREATE TABLE orders (
     order_id SERIAL PRIMARY KEY,
     customer_id INT NOT NULL,